JosephWamiti1178/Land-Watten/Readme.md

 * Open the folder location on terminal and use the following command to run app:

 ## How To Run It
->  $ pip install -r requirements.txt
+>  $ npm install
-To install all requirements
+To install all dependencies

-> $ python3 manage.py runserver
+> $ json-server --watch --port 8001
 Then run server with the above command

+> $ npm start
+To begin the development

 *****
 ## Live Link
 Or you can access the web application directly via this [LINK.](link.com/)